operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

  * fetch the test configuration and test manifests from the bundle image
  * select the tests to run based on the test manifest labels and the selector
  * iterate through each test,
-   * create a unique test namespace
-   * create the operator roles and service account in the unique namespace
-   * create the operator deployment
+   * deploy the operator using OLM  (e.g. operator-sdk run --olm)
+   * deploy the test Pod
    * when the test pod completes, fetch the test image Pod log output for aggregation of test results
-   * delete the unique test namespace
  * display the test results

 ### Custom Test Environments

 Scorecard would allow you to run tests on a local Kube cluster as is the case today.
 Provisioning the test cluster is external to the scope of the scorecard itself.
+Note, that with this proposal, scorecard would require that OLM be installed on the test cluster and will produce an error if OLM is not installed.

 ### Custom Test Labeling